Monopoly Go!

 Monopoly Go! is a 2023 mobile board game developed and published by Scopely.
 It was released for Android and iOS devices on April 11, 2023.
 It is based on the board game by Hasbro.
 With over 150 million downloads, the mobile game has generated $5 billion in revenue since its launch in April 2023.

 Gameplay

-Monopoly Go! is a single-player mobile board game video game that mixes elements of the classic Monopoly board game with some light mid-core mechanics.
-Monopoly GO! takes place in a mildly sociable environment.
-The player travels their board by themselves and starts out with ownership of every property.
+Monopoly Go! is a single-player mobile board game video game that mixes the aesthetics of classic Monopoly with a mobile gaming loop.
+Players start out with ownership of all properties and roll dice to make money which can be used to upgrade one of five landmarks, which are unique to each themed board (such as Tokyo Tower on the Tokyo board).
+Players also encounter events like bank heists or take-downs which let them win money from other players, which was marketed as a light social feature of the game.
+The number of dice rolls per day are limited, but their value can be optimized through gameplay, or additional rolls can be purchased.

 A recurrent mini-game called Treasure Hunting is another aspect of Monopoly Go that allows the player to find hidden objects for rewards.
 Like other events, these mini-games are themed and only playable for a short period of time—usually a few days.
 All Treasure Hunts revolve around the basic gameplay of tapping squares on a grid to reveal objects.
 The player needs special tokens called "pickaxes" or "shovels" in order to uncover the squares.